 Turmeric or haldi, the yellow spice that adds a zing to our food, also has many health benefits.
 Used in traditional Indian and Chinese medicines and food for centuries, it has recently become trendy again.
-Here are just some of the benefits of this super spice in food or supplement form:
+Here are just some of the turmeric benefits in food or supplement form:

 The basis of many of the health benefits of turmeric is its anti-inflammatory and anti-microbial properties.
 In traditional medicine it is made into a paste and applied to heal ring worm, acne and other skin ailments.